czue/pegasus-docs/python/setup.md

 Native Python can be more difficult to set up, especially on Windows, but once it is working it is typically easier to work with.

-If you're not sure which you want, it's recommended to start with Docker and switch to native Python if you are unhappy with the Docker experience.
+Docker and uv are the recommended options.
+You can pick either of these and then switch if you run into problems.

 ## Using Docker

 See the [Docker documentation](/docker.md) to set up your development environment with Docker.

-## Using Native / System Python (with Virtual Environments)

-If you're not using Docker, it's strongly recommended that you set up your project in a virtual environment, which avoids dependency conflicts and makes it easier to run multiple Python apps on your machine.

-Follow one of the sections below depending on how you want to manage your virtualenvs.

-### Using uv (recommended)
+## Using uv

-It's recommended that new projects use [uv](https://docs.astral.sh/uv/) to manage their Python environments.
+It's recommended that new projects not using docker use [uv](https://docs.astral.sh/uv/) to manage their Python environments.
 It is faster and simpler to use than other alternatives, and can even install and set up Python for you.

-*Note: uv support is only available from Pegasus version 2024.12 onwards.*
+***Note: uv support is only available from Pegasus version 2024.12 onwards.
+To use uv you must select it under the "Python package manager" setting in your project configuration.***

 To set up Python with uv, first [install uv](https://docs.astral.sh/uv/getting-started/installation/):